Least Common Factor Of 5 And 6

 Tip 1: Use Real-World Examples

 One of the best ways to understand and remember the LCM is to relate it to real-world scenarios.
-For instance, consider the party planning example mentioned earlier.
+Practically speaking, for instance, consider the party planning example mentioned earlier.
 If you have packs of 5 and packs of 6, the LCM of 30 tells you that you need to buy 6 packs of the first item and 5 packs of the second item to have an equal amount.

 Tip 2: Practice Regularly